22 August 2026 · Exclusions

 Is my rental income taxed under corporate tax?

-Rent from property you hold as a personal investment is outside corporate tax.
-Property held through a licensed business can be different.
+Rent from property you hold as a personal investment, let out through a standard tenancy arrangement, is outside corporate tax entirely and does not count towards the AED 1 million test.
+Property held and actively traded through a licensed real estate business can be treated differently.

-Personal investment income earned without a licence is generally out of scope, even above AED 1 million.
+Personal investment income earned without a licence, including dividends, interest and capital gains from a personal share or fund portfolio, is generally out of scope of corporate tax, even where the amounts involved are well above AED 1 million.

 When does investing become a business?